dimforge/alga/README.md

 alga − abstract algebra for Rust
 ========

-**alga** aim to provide solid mathematical abstractions to algebra-focused applications.
-It defines and organize through trait inheritance the basic building blocks of general algebraic structures.
-Specific implementation of algebraic structure traits is is left to other crates.
-Higher-level traits for specilazied domain of algebra (like linear algebra) are also provided and will prove useful for applications that include code that is generic wrt. the algebraic entity types.
+**alga** aims to provide solid mathematical abstractions to algebra-focused applications.
+It defines and organizes through trait inheritance the basic building blocks of general algebraic structures.
+Specific implementations of algebraic structure traits are left to other crates.
+Higher-level traits for specialized domains of algebra (like linear algebra) are also provided and will prove useful for applications that include code that is generic wrt. the algebraic entity types.